earthtraveller1/wars/README.md

 # Wars

 A simple 2D game made with OpenGL and C++.

-_Note: This project is still early in development.
-Check back here later._
+So far, it only creates a blank window, but I am planning to add more to it later on.

+## How to install

+Install instructions are found [here](INSTALL.md)